 Bob began his career with Messer in 1991 as a project engineer.
 He graduated from Purdue University with a B.S. in Construction Engineering in 1991.
 He received an M.B.A. from the University of Kentucky in 1997.
 Bob is also a LEED Accredited Professional (from the U.S. Green Building Council) and is a registered professional engineer in Kentucky.
 His project experience includes award-winning courthouses, library, educational, manufacturing, multi-unit housing, post office, retail, parking, religious and medical facilities.
 He is a graduate of the Executive Professional Engineer Leadership Program and is an advisory board member of the Salvation Army, Lexington, KY.
 He is also a member of the University of Kentucky Construction Engineering and Management Advisory Committee and serves on the Board of Directors for both the Urban League of Lexington-Fayette County and Bluegrass Tomorrow.
 Bob provides leadership for project operations and performance in the Lexington region.

 Stanford joined Messer in 2005 as Director of Economic Inclusion.
-He was promoted to Economic Inclusion Vice President in 2008 and is an officer of the company.
-He received a B.A. in Political Science, magna cum laude, from Curry College in 1984 and an M.B.A. in Finance and Marketing from Howard University in 1986.
-He currently leads Messer’s Economic Inclusion program across the entire company.
-In this role, he develops relationships and partnerships with certified minority and women-owned businesses that can lead to economic opportunities, such as project work and joint venture opportunities.
-Additionally, Stanford is charged with finding minority and women candidates who have a desire to work in both the craft workforce as well as the administrative/corporate offices of Messer.
-Under his leadership, Messer has been awarded the 2010 Greater Dayton Workforce Diversity Award, the 2011 Greater Cincinnati Chamber of Commerce, Minority Business Accelerator, Corporation of the Year Award, the 2012 Spirit of Diversity, Healthcare Supplier of the Year Award, the 2012 Belk Diversity Award, 2014 Ohio Minority Supplier Development Council Corporation of the Year and from 2005-2012, the Tri-State Minority Supplier Development Council, Corporation of the Year Award.
+He was promoted to Vice President, Chief Inclusion & Diversity Officer in 2015 and is part of the company's Executive Leadership Team.
+Stanford received a B.A. in political science, magna cum laude, from Curry College in 1984 and an M.B.A. in finance and marketing from Howard University in 1986.
+As leader of Messer’s Economic Inclusion program, he develops relationships and partnerships with certified minority and women-owned businesses that lead to economic opportunities, like project work and joint venture opportunities.
+Stanford also finds minority and women candidates who have a desire to work in Messer’s craft workforce and administrative offices.
+Under his leadership, Messer has been awarded the 2010 Greater Dayton Workforce Diversity Award, 2011 Greater Cincinnati Chamber of Commerce, Minority Business Accelerator, Corporation of the Year Award, 2012 Spirit of Diversity, Healthcare Supplier of the Year Award, 2012 Belk Diversity Award, 2014 Ohio Minority Supplier Development Council Corporation of the Year and from 2005-2014, the Tri-State Minority Supplier Development Council, Corporation of the Year Award.